mjavadcoder-ux/Ai-book/README.md

 # Ai-book
-# this repository for book via ai and javad coder
+# this repository for book v
+ia ai and javad coder